 "Cortisone is a type of steroid, and I wouldn't recommend it as an acne treatment, mainly because there are so many more treatment options available to treat the spot in a better way," Patel advises.
 "An injection may burst the spot under the skin, which then can cause the infection to spread.
 There is also a larger risk of causing indentations, skin thinning and thread veins so I would advise you stay away."

-Scroll on to discover our three favourite spot treatments.
+Scroll on to shop Byrdie's favourite spot treatments.

-A fantastic moisturiser you can use day and night, and it will have your skin looking clearer in four weeks.
+A fantastic moisturiser you can use day and night that will have your skin looking clearer in four weeks.
 It's the product beauty editors reach for when their skin is being unpredictable.

 Designed to be used as a daily moisturiser to keep breakouts at bay but also as a targeted spot treatment at night to reduce the size and intensity while you sleep.

-Packed with salicylic acid, the spot-fighting ingredient, as well as red algae, which helps reduce redness.
+Packed with salicylic acid (the spot-fighting ingredient) and red algae, which helps reduce redness.
 This may be a small bottle, but it packs a serious spot-busting punch.

 Containing all the ingredients you need to zap zits (salicylic acid, zinc, liquorice root and meadowsweet extract), this lightweight serum will help control oil production, keep shiny skin away and reduce spots.